Maurice Oldfield: Legacy

-Oldfield was reputedly one of the models for John le Carré's fictional character George Smiley, though Le Carré disputed this.
+Oldfield was reputedly one of the models for John le Carré's fictional character George Smiley, though Le Carré denied this.
 In his memoir The Pigeon Tunnel: Stories from My Life Le Carré describes a lunchtime meeting between Oldfield, himself and Alec Guinness; this was intended to provide the actor with a sense of the manner and appearance of an "old spy in retirement".

 In October 2012, it was reported by the BBC's current affairs programme Panorama, that he had been linked to the Elm Guest House child abuse scandal, supposedly involving senior MPs and security personnel, by the Operation Midland investigation, and a Metropolitan Police informant.
 The investigation ended without charges, and in 2017 Oldfield was cleared of all allegations of child abuse at Elm Guest House and elsewhere.
 The accuser in the Operation Midland case, Carl Beech, was subsequently convicted of making up the allegations in 2019.